 Douglas Mcmaster, Sian Wyn Owen & Isaac McHale

-A little more about Japanese Cooking, A Simple Art by Shizuo Tsuji
+Below Tim talks a little more about Japanese Cooking, A Simple Art by Shizuo Tsuji.

-On our trip to Japan we also discovered really good Sake & Japanese tea for the first time and will hope to be able to share some with our guests.
+On our trip to Japan we also discovered really good sake and Japanese tea for the first time and will hope to be able to share some with our guests.

 We are very excited to feature some of the amazing produce and suppliers we work with in Cornwall in a new way and hopefully do justice to this great book."

 This is a ticketed event priced at £75 per person for a 5-course menu, welcome drink and also includes service charge.
 Unfortunately, we are not able to accommodate dietary requirements on this occasion due to the nature of a set menu.
 Please note the full cost of the ticket is payable at the point of reservation.

 On Tuesday 13th March 2018 Angela Hartnett of Murano and Luca Dusi of Passione Vino will be joining forces.